-- 25. The Council has to estimate the level of business rates income each year.
-For 2018/19 this is made more difficult by the following factors: - the ongoing impact of the 2017 NNDR revaluation and revised system for appeals; - ongoing transitional arrangements to mitigate the impact of the above on businesses; - a one-off adjustment by MHCLG to the Council's tariff in 2017/18 (payment we make to government) to mitigate the impact of revaluation on the council; - changes to thresholds for small business rate reliefs, and the introduction of various policy reliefs by Government (e.g. Pub Relief, Discretionary Revaluation Relief, Supporting Small Businesses Relief). - 26.
+- 26. The Council has to estimate the level of business rates income each year.
+For 2018/19 this is made more difficult by the following factors: - the ongoing impact of the 2017 NNDR revaluation and revised system for appeals; - ongoing transitional arrangements to mitigate the impact of the above on businesses; - a one-off adjustment by MHCLG to the Council's tariff in 2017/18 (payment we make to government) to mitigate the impact of revaluation on the council; - changes to thresholds for small business rate reliefs, and the introduction of various policy reliefs by Government (e.g. Pub Relief, Discretionary Revaluation Relief, Supporting Small Businesses Relief). - 27.
 The estimate of business rates income for next year as shown in table 1 above represents our best estimate on current information.
 Ordinarily it would result in the Council being subject to a levy payment to government.
 However, this is avoided by virtue of our ongoing membership of the Lancashire business rates pool.
-The downside risk of being in the pool still remains, i.e. there is no government protection (safety net) in the event our share of rate income falls below a specified threshold (£3.62m).

-- 27. Our rating submission for 2018/19, as made to Government at the end of January, estimates our net retained income in next year will be £4.789m inclusive of Section 31 grant monies.
+The downside risk of being in the pool still remains, i.e. there is no government protection (safety net) in the event our share of rate income falls below a specified threshold (£3.62m). - 28.
+Our rating submission for 2018/19, as made to Government at the end of January, estimates our net retained income in next year will be £4.789m inclusive of Section 31 grant monies.
 The latter represent compensation payments to reimburse the Council for business rates income foregone as a result of government policy decisions on business rate reliefs.
 The amount of Section 31 grant now expected for 2018/19 exceeds that originally assumed in the MTFP.
-This is due to an updated assessment by Government based on their methodology for compensating councils, primarily for the loss of income arising from changes to thresholds for small business rates relief and other reliefs announced in the Spring 2017 Budget. - 28.
+This is due to an updated assessment by Government based on their methodology for compensating councils, primarily for the loss of income arising from changes to thresholds for small business rates relief and other reliefs announced in the Spring 2017 Budget. - 29.
 Section 31 monies in 2018/19 are now predicted to be £261k higher than initially assumed in the December report.
 The balance of the additional income in 2018/19 from business rates shown under table 2 above is due to a technical adjustment made by MHCLG to the tariff payment we make to Government.
-Our tariff payment has reduced by £83k based on an updated assessment of the impact on Pendle of the 2017 Revaluation. - 29.
-The NNDR multipliers for 2018/19 have recently been confirmed by Government and these are shown below with comparable values for the current year in brackets:
+Our tariff payment has reduced by £85k based on an updated assessment of the impact on Pendle of the 2017 Revaluation.
+Confirmation of this latter adjustment is awaited as part of the announcement on the Final Local Government Finance Settlement.